MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md

 ### To create a SQL Server logon for the data access account

-1. In , connect to the database engine.
+1. In SQL Server Management Studio, connect to the database engine.

 2. In Object Explorer, expand **Security**.